facebook/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/preserve-memo-validation/error.useMemo-unrelated-mutation-in-depslist.expect.md

 import { useMemo } from "react";

-// Here, Forget infers that the memo block dependency is input1
+// Here, Compiler infers that the memo block dependency is input1
 // 1.
 StartMemoize is emitted before the function expression
 //    (and thus before the depslist arg and its rvalues)
 // 2. x and y's overlapping reactive scopes forces y's reactive